Introduction

 What Is a Soft Starter?

-Key Features of Soft Starters:
+Key Features and Benefits of Soft Starters

 Controlled motor startup and stop